 Cooking and Baking Tips

-Fortunately, milk is one of the easiest ingredients to substitute in baking and cooking.
-It can be substituted, in equal amounts, with water or fruit juice.
+Milk is one of the easiest ingredients to substitute in baking and cooking.
+Just use equal amounts of water or fruit juice.
 (For example, substitute 1 cup milk with 1 cup water.)

-For each egg, substitute one of the following in recipes.
-These substitutes work well when baking from scratch and substituting 1 to 3 eggs.
+For each egg in a recipe, substitute one of the following combinations.
+These substitutes work well when baking from scratch and in recipes that call for 1 to 3 eggs.

 - 1 tsp. baking powder, 1 T. liquid, 1 T. vinegar

 - 1 tsp. yeast dissolved in 1/4 cup warm water

 - 1 1/2 T. water, 1 1/2 T. oil, 1 tsp. baking powder